Hate American Made ////// Waco Siege

 And I don't know why all these guys that want to be cult leaders also play music.

 And if you look at like a Charles Manson, if you ever hear a recording of him, it's questionable on what talent level he has.
+But I do have to say, I think.

-But I do have to say, I think out of all the crazy cult leaders, Dave Krush might
+Out of all the crazy cult leaders, Dave Kresh might

 hold the top spot as far as guitar talent, and he had a good singing voice.

-the wacko.
+wacko.

 The top 20 cult leader Casey Kasem countdown.
+We have David Koresh sits at the top.

-They cut off the electricity to the compound.
+On Tuesday, March 9th, they cut off the electricity to the compound.

-Koresh says he will not negotiate further until the power was restored.
+Koresh says he will not negotiate further until the power is restored.
+They do restore the power.

-They do restore the power, and we get reports here at this time that the hostage release team for the law enforcement they're reporting that they are seeing weapons in the windows of the compound and that firing ports were being cut so what they did was they covered up the windows for their own protection because they were taking on gunfire with these large pieces of plywood well on this day it's reported again by law enforcement that they are seeing the davidians cut holes in the plywood which is an implication that
+And we get reports here at this time that the hostage release team for the law enforcement, they're reporting that they are seeing weapons in the windows of the compound and that firing ports were being cut.

-and there is about four and a half hours of negotiation, but no progress.
+and there is about four and a half hours of negotiation but no progress

-is a large name in this story, but it was interesting to learn that she was not.
+who has is a large name in this story, but it was interesting to learn that she was not.
+I didn't recall this.

 I mean, you and I were little boys when this went down.
+I didn't recall this part of it.

 I recalled her being a big part of the story, but I didn't know that she wasn't the attorney general when the standoff started.
+So she's sworn in on March 12th and actually takes over.

-The FBI orders all electricity to be cut off for good because the negotiators wanted those inside the compound to experience experience the same wet and cold conditions at night that the tactical personnel was experiencing outside of the compound.
+The FBI orders all electricity to be cut off for good because the negotiators wanted those inside the compound to experience the same wet and cold conditions at night that the tactical personnel was experiencing outside of the compound.

 And they also say that they wanted

-the just part of that justification, Captain, was cutting the power.
+part of that justification, Captain, was cutting the power.
+It's going to be very cold at night.

 It's March.

-on the Davidians to be uncomfortable.
+They wanted maximum effect on the Davidians to be uncomfortable.

-Because if they truly were allowed to leave as Koresh is telling them, they're trying to give good reason for these followers to get up and leave, if that's the truth.
+Because if they truly were allowed to leave, as Koresh is telling them, they're trying to give good reason for these followers to get up and leave, if that's the truth.

+But they also want to make a statement here, right?
 Cutting off the power was also making a statement designed to challenge David Koresh's control of the situation.

 And again, the tough thing, too, is they have

+former members and former leaders.
 They have his former right-hand man basically begging them from the beginning.

+You are playing into his hands because this is what he's been preaching.
 So, and I couldn't imagine being one of his followers.

 And if you have any doubt about him,